 Short stature, hyperextensibility, hernia, ocular depression, Rieger anomaly, and teething delay

-Researchers are working to determine how PIK3R1 gene mutations lead to the specific features of SHORT syndrome.
-PI3K's role in insulin activity may be related to insulin resistance and diabetes, which are problems with blood sugar regulation that are found in some people with SHORT syndrome.
+Researchers are working to determine how PIK3R1 gene variants lead to the specific features of SHORT syndrome.
+PI3K's role in insulin activity may be related to insulin resistance and diabetes, which are problems with blood glucose regulation that are found in some people with SHORT syndrome.
 Abnormal adipocyte maturation might contribute to a lack of fatty tissue under the skin (lipoatrophy), which is another common feature of the condition.
 It is unclear how reduced PI3K signaling is associated with the other signs and symptoms of SHORT syndrome.More About This Health Condition

 Other Names for This Gene

 - phosphatidylinositol 3-kinase 85 kDa regulatory subunit alpha

 - phosphatidylinositol 3-kinase-associated p-85 alpha

 - PI3K regulatory subunit alpha

 Additional Information & Resources